bmedianet/CogSight-Personality/README.md

 If you do not receive an error message, then you have successfully authorized yourself, and can start using our engine and populate your own content repository.

-Once you are authorized, you can access our API using HTTP Basic Authentication that are SSL-encrypted (HTTPS).
-For more information on how to use our Cognitive Insights - Personality API, check out some of our sample apps in this repository, as well as our Apigee API Console at https://apigee.com/bmnAPIs/embed/console/CogSightYou
+Once you are authorized, you can access our API using HTTP Basic Authentication that is SSL-encrypted (HTTPS).
+For more information on how to use our Cognitive Insights - Personality API, check out some of our sample apps in this repository, as well as our Apigee API Console: https://apigee.com/bmnAPIs/embed/console/CogSightYou

 You can also find more information about our suite of APIs, Cognitive Insights, at our website, http://www.bmedianet.com/main.html.